chrisgaulke/chrisgaulke.github.io/sites/content/claatu.md

 </div>
 <br>
 <div>
 The output of this script is a clade counts table with internal node identifiers as columns and sample IDs as rows.
 These data can be used to examine differential abundance of clades across a case and control study.
-For some this might be where you stop if all you care about is what clades are in a sample and at what abundance.
+For some, this might be where you stop if all you care about is what clades are in a sample and at what abundance.
 However, we have add some additional scripts downstream that some might find useful.
 </div>

 <br>

 <div>
 <b>3.</b> We realize that many researchers may be interested in the taxonomic labels associated with each clade, particularly if the clade is significantly different between case and control.
 Currently, we have attempted to address this need by implementing a strategy of propagation of taxonomic labels that use the taxonomic association of the tips (OTUs) and attempts to assign them to the ancestors of this tip.
 Importantly, this taxonomic label is only assigned to the ancestor of the tip if 100% of the other tips contained by the parent node also share this label.
 This script requires a taxonomy file, which may have been an output of upstream microbiome analysis.
-For example, if you used QIIME to analyze you data this file will be called something like rep_set_tax_assignments.txt.
-The first two columns of this taxonomy file should be OTU ID followed by a taxonomy string.
+For example, if you used QIIME to analyze your data this file will be called something like rep_set_tax_assignments.txt.
+The first two columns of this taxonomy file should be an OTU ID followed by a taxonomy string.
 This file must be tab delimited.
 Taxonomic label propagation can be performed by executing the following:
 </div>
 <br>